yoki123/hodoku/README.md

 Available languages: English and German

 For all Windows versions hodoku.exe is the preferred program version.
-For all other operating systems hodoku.jar has to be used.
+For all other operating systems Hodoku.jar has to be used.
 HoDoKu uses rather a lot of memory (especially if you use the "Find all available steps" feature).
 The recommended way to run HoDoKu is:

-	java -Xmx256m -jar Hodoku.jar
+	java -Xmx512m -jar Hodoku.jar

 Note: the parameter "-Xmx" is specific to the JRE provided by Oracle.
 If you use a different JRE, please look up the correct parameter for setting the maximum